Tim Ferriss is famous for many things: his books, his numerous businesses, and one of the top-rated business podcasts on Spotify.

 A lot of people like to use post-its and just put them on the wall and reorder.
 That's how I used to do it when I worked with fellow consultants designing training programs.
 We put all the main learning blocks on post-its, put them on the wall, and stood back to look.
 Then we kept moving things around until it made sense.

 When you have what you think is a logical sequence for your course, test it with people who don't know the topic well.
+If there are any speed bumps or points of confusion, then you know you might need to re-work the flow of your course.

-Tim says they need real consequences – positive and/or painful.
+To get people to actually implement your training, Tim says they need real consequences – positive and/or painful.

 I'm not big on the avoidance of pain as a motivation, though I understand.
 It just reeks too much of childhood ‘time-outs'.
-‘Do what I say young man, or you'll be getting a time out!'
-That didn't work with my children and it definitely won't work for me.
+That didn't work with my children, and it definitely won't work for me.
+However, when you make a commitment out loud to an accountability partner or coach, there's the pain and embarrassment of potentially telling them you didn't follow through.

 Even better, how about a special treat for the incentive?
 Chocolate, anyone?
 Trip to Hawaii?
-I'd work pretty hard to learn something if I knew that was waiting for me ?
+I'd work pretty hard to learn something if I knew that was waiting for me!

 Kidding aside, there always has to be a clear incentive for someone to follow through.
 If each of your learners can visualize exactly what they'll be like and the benefits they'll reap if they achieve your course's objectives, then you can keep directing them back to that visual.

-TIP: Use the DISS method and the tips here when you're customizing any content from Content Sparks.
+TIP: Use the DiSSS method and the tips here when you're customizing any content from Content Sparks.
 Everybody's market will be starting with a different set of skills and knowledge.
 Take out the parts that they already know, or cut those down.
 Add in things that are missing.

 And definitely try the post-it method if you're not sure how you want your course to flow.
 It's time-tested, proven, and colorful!